This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Once the salt and sugar are dissolved, remove the brine from the heat.
-Immediately pour the hot brine over the prepared cucumbers in the jars.
-Fill the jars so that the brine covers the cucumbers fully.
+- Fill the jars: Immediately pour the hot brine over the prepared cucumbers in the jars.
+Fill the jars so that the brine fully covers the cucumbers.
 Place lids on the jars and allow the brine to cool to room temperature.
 Once cooled, place the jars in the refrigerator for 48 hours before consuming.
-The pickles will last at least two months in the refrigerator.
+The pickles will last at least 2 months in the refrigerator.

 I was just wondering if this great recipe could be changed and use green beans also.